 As the market for remote work continues to grow, it’s become more critical than ever for employers to ensure that they address security measures.
-Here are some best practices to keep in mind when running a remote workforce when dealing with remote work security.
+Here are some best practices to remember when running a remote workforce when dealing with remote work security.

 Encryption is the process of encoding data so that only authorized parties can read it.
-Protecting sensitive information, including proprietary business intelligence or intellectual property, is vital, so you should use encryption as much as possible on your network and devices.
+Protecting sensitive information, including proprietary business intelligence or intellectual property, is vital, so you should use encryption on your network and devices as much as possible.

 You can encrypt both mobile and desktop devices with this technology, but it’s especially crucial for mobile devices because they often contain more sensitive data than desktops.
 For example, many people use their phones for banking or online purchases and store personal information like social security numbers on their phones.
 This means that if someone gets access to your phone when you don’t have it with you (for example, if it falls into the wrong hands at an airport), they could access all kinds of valuable information about you and potentially steal your identity by using this information to make purchases in your name.